alphaspirit - Fotolia

 Jeff Fengproduct manager, Airbnb

-Airbnb also has had a strong data team from its early days and continues to nurture that team, even as it opens up data and tools to its employees throughout the various business departments.
+The quality of Airbnb's data can be traced to the company's building a strong data team from its early days and continuing to nurture that team, even as it opens up data and tools to its employees throughout the various business departments.

 "Data is such a critical area of expertise for our company that we decided to invest heavily in building the majority of our data infrastructure and data tools," Feng said.